EdwinVW/dapr-workshop/Assignment01/README.md

 In this assignment, you're going to run the application to make sure everything works correctly.

-> If you want to check-out the code of the application, open the `Assignment 1` folder in this repo in VS Code.
+> Before executing this assignment, I suggest you check-out the code of the different services.
+Uou can open the `src` folder in this repo in VS Code.

 ### Step 1.
-Run the Government service
+Run the VehicleRegistration service

-1. Open a new command-shell window.
+1. Open a new terminal window in VS Code.

+   > You can do this by clicking on the `+` button in the Terminal Window title-bar or by using the hotkey ``Ctrl-Shift-` ``.

-2. Go to the folder `Assignment01/src/GovernmentService`.
+2. Go to the folder `src/VehicleRegistrationService`.

 3. Start the service using `dotnet run`.

+> If you receive an error here, please double-check whether or not you have installed all the [prerequisites](..\README.md#Prerequisites) ) for the workshop!

 Now you can test whether you can call the Government service's Web-API.
 You can do this using a browser, CURL or some other HTTP client.
 But there is a convenient way of testing RESTful APIs directly from VS Code:

-4. Install the [**REST Client**](https://github.com/Huachao/vscode-restclient) extension for VS Code.

-5. Open the `test.http` file in the in VS Code.
+4. Open the `test.http` file in the project folder in VS Code.
+The request in this file simulates retrieving the vehicle- and owner information for a certain license-number.

 6. Click on `Execute request` in the file to send a request to the API.
 The result will be shown in a separate window on the right: